wailywang/infovis-redesign-project/README.md

 ## Acknowledgements

 This project was completed as part of the course **INFOSCI 301 – Data Visualization and Information Aesthetics** at Duke Kunshan University.
 I would like to sincerely thank **Prof. Luyao Zhang** for her guidance throughout the semester, and **Prof. Ming-Chun Huang** for his valuable feedback during the DKU Digital Technology for Sustainability Symposium.
 Special thanks also go to **Dr. Dongping Liu** and **Dr. David Schaaf** for their helpful insights and encouragement during the development of this project.
+Lastly, I thank my classmates in INFOSCI 301 for their thoughtful input and collaboration during the semester.

 ---